 - Use social media!
 Add friends you’ve met along the way, invite locals for a drink or two.
 You can also use social media to look up local events you’re interested in around the area.

 Got the itch for your next overseas adventure?
-Check out how a SocietyOne personal loan can help you reach your destination today.
+Check out how a SocietyOne travel loan can help you reach your destination.